daninmotion/obvi/README.md

-A progressive web app with React.
+A simple blog built as a progressive web app with React.

+Course tought by a super talented developer [Kristian Roebuck](https://twitter.com/roebuk)

 ## Goals